plantfansam/kubernetes-101/workshop/_workshop_pages/09-jobs.md

     spec:
       containers:
       - name: topping-combo-suggestion
-        image: ponderosa/hs-pizza-topping-suggestion-service:latest
+        image: ponderosa/hs-pizza-topping-suggestion:latest
         command: ["python", "jobs/log_out_pizza_emojis.py"]
       restartPolicy: Never
   backoffLimit: 0
 ```

-We're telling Kubernetes that we want to run `python jobs/log_out_pizza_emojis.py` inside of the `ponderosa/hs-pizza-topping-suggestion-service:latest` Docker image.
-The innermost `spec` here defines the Pod in which our command will run, just like in a `ReplicaSet`.
+We're telling Kubernetes that we want to run `python jobs/log_out_pizza_emojis.py` inside of the `ponderosa/hs-pizza-topping-suggestion:latest` Docker image.
+The innermost `spec` here defines the Pod in which our command will run, just like in a replicaSet.

 Save this manifest in `k8s/emoji-job.yaml` and run `kubectl apply -f k8s/emoji-job.yaml`.
 You'll see something like this: